andyTuruu/grocery_list/README.md

 # Grocery List React App

-A simple, responsive grocery list application built with React.
+A simple, responsive grocery list application.
 Manage your grocery items, mark them as packed, sort by various criteria, and clear your list—all in a clean, modern interface.

 ## Features